diversen/bump-py-version/README.md

 This is a simple and opinionated script to bump the version of a python package.

+1. The script will check for any changes in the git repository and abort if there are any.
+2. If there are no changes, it will alter files where a `version` is set, e.g. `pyproject.toml` or `__init__.py`.
+(Which files to alter are specified in the `pyproject.toml` file according to the `tool.bump_version` section.)
+3. The script commits and pushes the changes.
+4. Then a new tag is created using the `version` tag specified.
+5. Finally the script pushes the tag to the remote repository.

 ## Installation

 <!-- LATEST-VERSION-PIPX -->